AstroWa3l/examz/README.md

 # examz
-Just a simple Exam App
+Just a simple Exam App using streamlit.